vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

      - The [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner)
        built-in role for the subscription you will use.

      - Is a [Member](https://docs.microsoft.com/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you will use.
-(Guest users will not have the necessary permissions).
+(Guest users will not have the necessary permissions.)

      > **Note** If you do not meet these requirements, you may have to ask another member user with subscription owner rights to login to the portal and execute the create service principal step ahead of time.